Sándor Egervári: Management career

 Egervári's coaching career began as an assistant coach in Hungary's last appearance at a world cup.
 This was in the Mexico 1986 tournament, when Hungary were one of the best European sides in the world.
 He was assistant coach for the national team for three years in total.

 He then had a two-year spell, as assistant coach, to the Kuwaiti national team from 1986–88.
 Egervári then returned home to Hungary, with a growing reputation as a top coach.
-He assisted József Both, for a season and then helped György Mezey, over the next two years at Honved, during the years 1988–91, where he helped the Budapest club to two titles among other successes.
+He assisted József Both, for a season and then helped György Mezey, over the next two years at Honvéd, during the years 1988–91, where he helped the Budapest club to two titles among other successes.
 This was achieved with both managers, in the capacity of assistant manager.
-Honved also fared well in European competition during his time there.
+Honvéd also fared well in European competition during his time there.

 With domestic success behind him, Egervári moved to the now extinct club, BVSC Budapest.
 He took over when they were bottom, but worked his magic with them.
 BVSC were league and cup runners-up in his successful time there.
 Egervári then spent a short time in Saudi Arabia, coaching Al-Ittihad, before the lure of further success in Hungary followed.
 In 1998, he took over at MTK and guided them to the title and Hungarian Cup success.